CodingAbdullah/Ethereum-Wallet-Dashboard/README.md

 A link to spin up a virtual server on AWS can be found here: [AWS EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html).

-#### AWS Lambda (Future Integration)
+#### Future Integration (Next.js)
-The back-end to this project will be transitioning to AWS Lambda soon.
-EC2, while provides great versatility, for the size of this project, Lambda will be more cost-efficient.
+This project will transition to using Next.js, soon and will do away with AWS altogether.
+Streamlines the process with Vercel deployment and has added benefits such as saving on cloud costs and SEO.